KibromBerihu/ai4elife/readme.md

 ### 💻  Usage
-This package have two usage.
-The first one is to predict on a given test data set using the pretrained weights, named as easy use case.
+This package has two usages.
+The first one is to segment tumor regions and then calcualte the surrogate biomaters such as sTMTV and sDmax on the given test dataset using the pretrained weights, named as **"easy use case"**.
 The second use case is for transfer learning or retraining it from scratch on your own dataset.

 ### [Easy use: testing mode](#virtual) <br/><br>